artintelclass/interactive-project-kg1642/documentation.md

 My webkinator project took three inputs from the Kinect and send out two continous outputs.
 First output was trained to increase as go right of the Kinect.
 Second output was trained to increase as you go farther away from the Kinect.
 Now, to make sure that the output make sensible sounds, I used MIDI which then connected to Sforzando (a piano player).
 I modified the MIDI processing file to produce the desired sound.
 The modified file can be found [HERE](https://github.com/artintelclass/interactive-project-kg1642/blob/master/ProcessingToMIDI_NoteOn_2ContinuousOutputs/ProcessingToMIDI_NoteOn_2ContinuousOutputs.pde).
 I modified the file in such a way that the delay between the notes increased as the value of the first output increased (as we go from left to right) and the pitch of the played note increased as the value of the second output increased ( as we go farther from the Kinect).
 Please find the working version of my project [HERE](https://youtu.be/jbB047IAEfo).

-## Requirements to Run this Project:
+## Requirements to Run this Project on your machine:
 1. Download or clone this repository on your local machine.
 2. Get Kinect and set it up.
 You can find more information on how to set up your Kinect [HERE](https://github.com/ml4a/ml4a-ofx/releases)
 3. Start a wekinator project which takes in 3 inputs and 2 outputs and choose the All Continous type.
 Also change the output values from 0-1 to 0-127.